agntcy/slim-spec/draft-agntcy-slim.md

 ## MLS Integration

-SLI uses MLS for the following security properties:
+SLIM uses MLS for the following security properties:

 * End-to-end encryption for all agent communications
 * Forward secrecy and post-compromise security